entativa/entativa-platforms/QUICK_START_GUIDE.md

 # 🚀 Meta-Level Authentication Services - Quick Start Guide

-This guide will help you get both Socialink and Vignette authentication services up and running in minutes.
+This guide will help you get both Entativa and Vignette authentication services up and running in minutes.

 ## 📋 Prerequisites